owainlewis/daenerys/README.md

 ### Daenerys is a command line application that converts static JSON documents into executable HTTP requests.

 It lets you store complex API calls as simple JSON files.

-You might use it for functional testing of APIs or automating complex HTTP calls.

-It is heavily inspired by the Chrome Postman extension
+You might use it for functional testing of APIs or automating complex HTTP calls.It is heavily inspired by the Chrome Postman extension

 Requests can be written in YAML or JSON